MinnowBoard-org/website/elements/tuto-reader/tutorials/installing-ubuntu-16.04-on-minnowboardmax/docs/installing-ubuntu.md

-You can update the system to have the latest software and security patches via the command line (you'll need to have the network connecton working on the MinnowBoard Turbot for this step):
+You can update the system to have the latest software and security patches via the command line (you'll need to have the network connection working on the MinnowBoard Turbot for this step):

 1. Navigate the user interface to launch the `terminal` program by pressing **ALT-F1**.
 2. Press **ENTER** to start the "Search your computer" application.